Quintuplets among Gaza's dead as Blinken visits the region to seek a cease-fire deal

-The U.S. and fellow mediators Egypt and Qatar said they were closing in on a deal after two days of talks in Doha, with American and Israeli officials expressing cautious optimism.
-But Hamas has signaled resistance to what it called new demands by Israel.
+The U.S. and fellow mediators Egypt and Qatar have said they were closing in on a deal after two days of talks in Doha, with Israeli officials expressing cautious optimism.
+But Hamas in a statement Sunday accused Israeli Prime Minister Benjamin Netanyahu of setting new conditions, including his refusal of a complete withdrawal of forces from Gaza.

 The evolving proposal calls for a three-phase process in which Hamas would release all hostages abducted during its Oct.
 7 attack, which triggered the deadliest war fought between Israelis and Palestinians.
 In exchange, Israel would withdraw its forces from Gaza and release Palestinian prisoners.